Engagement party

 Straight answers

 Pantsy.
 Everyone joins from their own phone with a short code — no app, no account — and the game is simple: you all share one secret word except a hidden faker, then give clues and vote out who's bluffing.
-You pick the word pack, so it can be as PG or as spicy as the hen demands.
+You pick the word pack, so the Wedding pack keeps it gran-safe for a mixed room.

 Yes.
 Because a round is just read a word, give a clue and tap a vote, the bride's gran and the bridesmaids are on an even footing.
 It runs in five-minute rounds between the speeches and the dancing.